Zaloog/FOW/Articles/Article_8_A_Single_Ton_of_Fun.md

 It also is put directly into the field when we search and reveal it with Zeus effect, which makes it very accessible and in ~90% the first card we want to reveal with Zeus.
 Drawing the Arena Expansion hurts quite much, although the new stones help casting it from hand, especially with the help from [Artemis The Fifth Olympian], which recovers two stones that can pay for four of the five will for Mount Olympus.
+Another useful discard might be [Fallen Angel Of Fiery Vengeance] as a removeal or any of the elemental Zeus chants to immidiately remove it from grave to cast the next one for free.

 Since we want to order as often as we can cards like [Perceval, The Flying Knight], [Perceval, the Charmed Knight] and [Fallen Angel of Fiery Vengeance] are quite important, since with their banish ability they allow us to be flexible when it comes to returning our order back to ruler area to order another resonator.